Who can use this feature?

 The tasks grid can be filtered and sorted, allowing you to display only the tasks that are relevant and important to you at any given moment.

-If you want a local copy of your tasks list, use the Export icon at the top right of the grid to start an Excel download to your local drive:
+To get a local copy of your tasks for reporting or analysis, use the Export icon in the top right corner.
+This will download an Excel spreadsheet directly to your computer.

 Save tasks as templates

-Where tasks become very powerful is their ability to be saved and reused whenever you create certain types of matters.
+A key feature of tasks is the ability to save and reuse them as templates whenever you create certain types of matters.